-Covid-19 – Please be assured that an extensive cleaning and disinfectant process will be adhered to.
+Covid-19 – Please be assured that an extensive cleaning and disinfectant process is being adhered to.
 Please note we currently have a minimum stay of 4 nights as the extra cleaning because of Covid makes anything less uneconomic.

-We are now taking bookings and look forward to welcoming you to Boghead Holiday Cottages.
+We look forward to welcoming you to Boghead Holiday Cottages.

 Enjoy the beautiful steadings and stunning views of the surrounding countryside.